chonieny/Liver_Disease_Classification_project/README.md

     - Packages: tidyverse, caret, glmnet, mlbench, pdp, vip, rpart, ranger, kernlab, gbm, pROC, janitor, corrplot, readxl

 ### Exploratory Data Analysis
-* The distribution of each feature was checked.<br/>
+* The stratified distribution of each feature was checked.<br/>
   Log transformation was done on the skewed features, which made their distributions more normal.
+  &#8594; It could be seen that each feature's distribution per outcome class is similar.

 ### Data Cleaning